 FAYETTEVILLE, Ark. — A federal judge in Arkansas on Aug.
 2 granted a professional liability insurer’s motion for summary judgment in its lawsuit seeking a declaration that it has no duty to defend or indemnify its incarcerated doctor insured against an underlying sexual assault lawsuit, finding that the underlying action fails to assert a “medical incident” that occurred in the context of the insured’s provision of medical services to trigger coverage.

-From the owner and operator of Seattle’s iconic Space Needle’s coverage complaint to an insurer’s plea to the Third Circuit U.S. Court of Appeals to reverse a lower court’s abstention order, Mealey Publications takes a look at the latest pleadings relating to insurance coverage for COVID-19.
+From Boscov’s Department Store Inc.’s appeal to the Third Circuit U.S. Court of Appeals to American Property Casualty Insurance Association’s amicus curiae brief filed in the 11th Circuit U.S. Court of Appeals, Mealey Publications takes a look at the latest pleadings relating to insurance coverage for COVID-19.

 NASHVILLE, Tenn. — A federal judge in Tennessee on July 21 held that a doctor insured was not acting within the scope of his duties for Vanderbilt University Medica Center when he accessed his ex-wife's medical records without authorization, finding that a professional liability insurer has no duty to defend against the two underlying invasion of privacy state court lawsuits brought by the ex-wife.